stolle42/Tutorials/kubernetes/intermediate.md

 Routing too many users to the old system will result in more bugs not being discorered.
 Routing too many to the new system will increase the impact of a bad customer experience for more users than necessary.

 Ok, enough theory.
 How do we actually implement a canary?

+**Todo:** Read this and do all examples: https://kubernetes.io/docs/concepts/cluster-administration/logging

+Understand Rolling Update Deployment including maxSurge and maxUnavailable